-Like almost every API, the ReadMe API requires you provide an API key in your requests to get responses.
+Like almost every APIs, the ReadMe API requires you provide an API key in your requests to get responses.
 A ReadMe documentation project comes with an API key that anyone who uses the API to control the docs needs to use.

-- Navigating to Configuration
+- Click Configuration

-- Selecting API Key
+- Click API Key

 If you are using the Authorization header, the API Key will need to be encoded.